ergest/sql_patterns/Book/chap0.md

 ## Why did I write this book
 I have a background in computer science.
 As part of the curriculum we learn how to make our code more efficient, more readable and easy to debug.
 As I started to write SQL, I applied many of these lessons to my own code.

 When reviewing other people’s code I would often spot the same mistakes.
 There were chunks of code that would repeat everywhere.
 The queries were long, complex and slow.
-I would often have rewrite them so I could understand what they were doing.
+I would often have rewrite them just so I could understand what they were doing.

 I looked around for a book or course that taught these patterns but couldn’t find one, so I decided to write it myself.